-Interested in trying a low carb and gluten free meal that even a teenager will love?
-This coconut flour pizza crust got thumbs up from my picky daughter.
+Interested in trying a low-carb and gluten-free meal that even a teenager will love?
+This coconut flour pizza crust will get a thumbs-up from anyone, even picky eaters!

 I added ground flax seed to get rid of the sponginess in the coconut flour pizza crust.
 The added flax really made a difference and resulted in a much crisper crust.

 I like pizza crust that is thin and crispy so the flax meal was a great addition.
 To fix the taste, I added more seasoning as well as a little olive oil.